Recent Blogs

 D Blessings Associated With the Acceptable Fast:

-These blessings are listed in verse 8 through 12.
+These blessings are listed in verses 8 through 12.
 They are:

 (i) The blessing of health and righteousness (v 8)